mohite2/final_projects/README.md

 2c: Month over Month Base Revenue Growth: how fast has Uber grown in the period?
 2d: Cummulative Revenue Growth Percentage from September 2014.

+Hypothesis 3
+Drop in the revenue growth for NYC Yellow cab service in the era dominated by for-hire-service 3 a: Visualizing the demand: number of Yellow Cab trips per day.
+3 b: The effect of time on demand for Yelow Cab serive: distribution per hour, weekday, and month 3 c: Estimated Monthly Base Revenue: how much was the NYC market worth in the period

 What we are going to do:
 Visualize NYC's cab services: 1.
 Yellow cab service 2.
 FHV Cab Service 3.
 Uber